quantum-iiit/quantum-iiit.github.io/content.md

 Certain types of quantum computing platforms, such as those realized using Rydberg atoms or Kerr-cat qubits, are natively more susceptible to Pauli-Z noise than Pauli-X noise, or vice versa.
 On such hardware, it is useful to ensure that computations use only gates that maintain the Z-bias (or X-bias) in the noise.
 This is so that quantum error-correcting codes tailored for biased-noise models can be used to provide fault-tolerance on these platforms.
 In this paper, we follow up on the recent work of Fellous-Asiani et al. (npj Quantum Inf., 2025) in studying the structure and properties of bias-preserving gates.
 Our main contributions are threefold: (1) We give a novel characterization of Z-bias-preserving gates based on their decomposition as a linear combination of Pauli operators.
-(2) We show that any Z-bias-preserving gate can be approximated arbitrarily well using only gates from the set {X,R_z(\theta),CNOT,CCNOT}, where \theta is any irrational multiple of 2\pi.
-(3) We prove, by drawing a connection with coherence resource theory, that any Z-bias-preserving logical operator acting on the logical qubits of a Calderbank-Shor-Steane (CSS) code can be realized by applying Z-bias-preserving gates on the physical qubits.
-Along the way, we also demonstrate that Z-bias-preserving gates are far from being universal for quantum computation.
+(2) We show that any Z-bias-preserving gate can be approximated arbitrarily well using only gates from the set {$X$,$R_z(\theta)$,CNOT,CCNOT}, where $\theta$ is any irrational multiple of $2\pi$.
+(3) We prove, by drawing a connection with coherence resource theory, that any $Z$-bias-preserving logical operator acting on the logical qubits of a Calderbank-Shor-Steane (CSS) code can be realized by applying $Z$-bias-preserving gates on the physical qubits.
+Along the way, we also demonstrate that $Z$-bias-preserving gates are far from being universal for quantum computation.